 Super soft and full of cinnamon – this Snickerdoodle Cookie recipe is sure to be a hit!
 They’re one of our Most Requested cookie recipes and always get so many compliments!

-I LOVE Snickerdoodles!
+I LOVE Snickerdoodle Cookies!
 My family searched for the best Snickerdoodle recipe for a long time, and we finally found THE ONE.
 We’ve been using it for as long as I can remember now.
 It’s just as classic as our Favorite Chocolate Chip Cookies and Sugar Cookies recipes.